VIBRATION STUDY AND ANALYSIS

 SYNCHRONOUS AVERAGING

-Operating deflection shape analysis depicts how a machine shifts in actual operation at particular frequencies of interest and assists find out the reason of the motion.
-Frequencies utilized in the study and analysis are usually multiples of running speed of the various rolls in the system.
-If the data used in the ODS analysis is fit to natural frequencies of the system (identified in speed trials, etc.) then the resultant model will show mode shapes instead.
-Understanding which modes are being agitated and the positions of largest movement allow for the most effective structural modifications.
+>However, Operating deflection shape analysis depicts how a machine shifts in actual operation at particular frequencies of interest and assists find out the reason of the motion.
+Moreover, Frequencies utilized in the study and analysis are usually multiples of running speed of the various rolls in the system.
+Overall, Integrating ODS data with modal frequency identification transforms raw deflection visuals into actionable mode shapes.
+In fact, This level of insight allows engineers to isolate resonant frequencies and precisely locate high-stress areas for superior structural redesign.

 FINITE ELEMENT ANALYSIS